Here are answers to some common questions about Last Known Good Configuration.

 Try using Last Known Good Configuration if you can't start Windows, but it started correctly the last time you turned on the computer.

 If you notice your system behaving strangely and Windows is still running, try using System Restore to return the system to an earlier point in time when things worked correctly.
 Unlike Last Known Good Configuration, changes made with System Restore can be undone (unless made in safe mode), and System Restore provides different points in time you can restore your system to.
 For more information, search Windows Help and Support for "System Restore."

 No, it only affects system settings and won't change your e‑mail, photos, or other personal data on your computer.
-In the same regard, it won't help you recover a deleted file or a corrupted driver.
+It won't help you recover a deleted file or a corrupted driver.
 To do that, you need to have previously backed up the data, or you need to reinstall the driver from the original source.